-Bald Hills Road is the only other road that connects over the range to Highway 96, and half of its length has been a gravel fire road in the mountains for decades deterring any interest.
-Until now.
+Bald Hills Road is the only other road that connects over the range to Highway 96, and half of its length has been a gravel fire road in the mountains for decades, deterring any interest.

 Our ride begins climbing through 4 switchbacks to the top of Holter Ridge to overlook the Redwood Creek Valley below.
 It’s quickly apparent this is not a road for large vehicles.
-The ascent at first is potholed and poorly maintained although paved, so far so good.
-Road conditions keep the speeds low and these change through the years.
+The ascent at first is potholed and poorly maintained, although paved, so far so good.
+Road conditions keep the speeds low, although these conditions change through the years.

 Our Pashnit Tour groups have spent considerable time through the years in the redwoods, but if it’s your first visit, allow some time in your journey to take in these massive trees.
 Well worth the stop to at least walk across the bridge and take in a few redwoods.

-On my fall day of travel through the redwoods, the winds coming off the ocean were such that debris was blowing so thickly I had to have my visor down or I'd get pelted with debris in the air from the surrounding redwoods.
-Just beyond Lady Bird Johnson (think late 1960's president’s wife for you youngsters) The ride cuts through thick forest which is lush & green.
+On my fall day of travel through the redwoods, the winds coming off the ocean were such that debris was blowing, so thickly I had to have my visor down, or I'd get pelted with debris in the air from the surrounding redwoods.
+Beyond Lady Bird Johnson (think late 1960s president’s wife for you youngsters), the ride cuts through thick forest, which is lush & green.

 A remnant of the first wagon road through this area is on the left just before the wooden foot bridge.
 The old path will parallel Bald Hills Road for the next 10 miles.

-After seven miles of climbing, Bald Hills Rd reaches the crest of the ridgeline and pops over the other side making a slow descent, gaps in the trees begin to appear giving hint of the valley below logged some decades ago.
+After seven miles of climbing, Bald Hills Rd reaches the crest of the ridgeline and pops over the other side, making a slow descent.
+Gaps in the trees begin to appear, giving a hint of the valley below that was logged some decades ago.

 The road to the Tall Trees trailhead is narrow, windy, and unpaved.
 The small parking lot does not accommodate RVs over 21 feet or vehicles towing trailers.
 The gate at the top of Bald Hills Road ensures that no large vehicles become trapped on the road.
-Free Tall Trees permits can be obtained at the visitor center.
-Permits are limited, but available in abundance most days with the exception of summer holidays.
+Free permits into Tall Trees can be obtained at the visitor center.
+Permits are limited, but available in abundance most days, except for summer holidays.

-On the far side of this meadow was a house, what looked like a private residence, the first one I had seen for the duration of ride and adjacent was a small barn.
-The scene was a magazine cover view for that little house and I spent the next few miles daydreaming about who might live there, grandfathered in before these hillsides became a national park in 1968 and the status stopped any subsequent development of these pristine hills.
+On the far side of this meadow was a house, what looked like a private residence, the first one I had seen for the duration of the ride, and adjacent was a small barn.
+The scene was a magazine cover view for that little house.
+I spent the next few miles daydreaming about who might live there, grandfathered in before these hillsides became a national park in 1968.
+The status would have prevented any subsequent development of these pristine hills.

 The peak bloom of lupine should last at least until the end of May.
 There is also a variety of other wildflowers to appreciate including delphiniums, native buttercups, baby blue eyes, and many more.
 Every few years, increased rains along the ocean produce a super bloom when a brilliance of increased color adorns the meadows.

-Once Bald Hills Rd reaches the Elk Camp Fire Station 10 miles in, your Cracker Jack surprise awaits with brand new pavement, baby bottom smooth, has been laid down over what used to be six miles of gravel.
+Once Bald Hills Rd reaches the Elk Camp Fire Station 10 miles in, your Cracker Jack surprise awaits in the form of brand-new pavement, baby bottom smooth, has been laid down over what used to be six miles of gravel.

-The six has been cut in half and this new pavement adds three miles of stunningly scenic pavement across the crown of the ridgeline and across a saddle flowing across a meadow of lupine.
+The six miles of gravel I was expecting has been cut in half, and this new pavement adds three miles of stunningly scenic pavement across the crown of the ridgeline and across a saddle flowing through a meadow of lupine.
 It's amazing motorcycle candy to revel in.

-It's a long hike but worth it, 11miles or so round trip and the return trip back to the parking area along Bald Hills Rd is all uphill.
-A sign along the trail explains that prairies were created by Native Americans and are now shrinking, so the woods were intentionally burned to keep them from encroaching on the prairies.
+It's a long hike but worth it, 11 miles or so round trip and the return trip back to the parking area along Bald Hills Rd is all uphill.
+A sign along the trail explains that prairies were created by Native Americans and are now shrinking.
+Native Americans intentionally burned these meadows to keep them from encroaching on the prairies.
 Burning the grassy meadows has become a time honored tradition that early settlers to the region continued.
-In present day, the Forest Service has sought to acknowledge and embrace the forest's complex need for fire.
+In the present day, the Forest Service has sought to acknowledge and embrace the forest's complex need for fire.
 Note bears are common in the region and may be seen along the hike.

-As the ride reaches the far side of the saddle through several S-curves (the Schoolhouse Fire Lookout is visible on the far peak in the photo at right), the brand-new pavement ends and you'll need to make a three-mile trek across a stretch of gravel which is likely passable by any motorcyclist.
-For all my worrying about the gravel, in the end, it was simple, easy and quick to traverse back to pavement.
+As the ride reaches the far side of the saddle through several S-curves (the Schoolhouse Fire Lookout is visible on the far peak in the photo at right), the brand-new pavement ends.
+You'll need to make a three-mile trek across a stretch of gravel which is likely passable by any motorcyclist.
+For all my worrying about the gravel, in the end, it was simple, easy, and quick to traverse back to pavement.
 Just take it slow and enjoy the jaw-dropping view.

-Just after the gravel starts and 17 miles in from Hwy 101, the Lyons Ranch Historic Site trailhead comes into view.
-The road Y’s at a hairpin and a short distance away is a tiny parking area against a gate, large enough for several cars.
+Right after the gravel starts and 17 miles in from Hwy 101, the Lyons Ranch Historic Site trailhead comes into view.
+The road Y’s at a hairpin, and a short distance away is a tiny parking area against a gate, large enough for numerous cars.

 Jonathan Lyons was one of the first European American settlers in the Bald Hills and together with his wife, Amelia Lyons, of Hupa descent, started sheep ranching that carried on for three generations.